Braves vs. Marlins Player Props Betting Odds

 Acuna Stats

-- Acuna has 36 hits with nine doubles, three home runs, 13 walks and 11 RBI.
-He's also stolen 13 bases.
+- Acuna has nine doubles, four home runs, 16 walks and 12 RBI (37 total hits).
+He has stolen 13 bases.

 Acuna Recent Games